Trending Topics

 Citizen Academies are typically offered once a year, free of charge, to civilians 18 and older with no criminal history.
 Duration ranges from ten to twelve weeks, and classes are usually held weekly for two to three hours.
 Class size is often limited to a few dozen students to ensure high officer interaction and quality hands-on experience.

-“We also require people to complete an application with several essay questions,” said Sergeant Jeff Lewis, one of Avon CPA’s founding officers.
+“We also require people to complete an application with several essay questions,” Sergeant Jeff Lewis, one of Avon CPA’s founding officers, said.

 Lewis, who has 20 years of law enforcement experience (including as a jail officer, school resource officer, special projects administrator, and uniform division sergeant) added, “It helps us weed out folks applying for the wrong reasons and focus on the students who genuinely want to learn how we do what we do.”

-Here are eight tips for designing your CPA curriculum.
+Here are eight tips for designing your citizen policy academy curriculum.

-Weems — who has 21 years of law enforcement experience, including U.S. Army Military Police Corp, USARSO Commander and other dignitary security, and Federal Protective Services — added, “You’d be surprised how fascinated civilians are with everyday things like interview rooms, holding cells, and evidence lockers.”
+Weems, who has 21 years of law enforcement experience, including U.S. Army Military Police Corps, USARSO Commander and other dignitary security, and Federal Protective Services, added, “You’d be surprised how fascinated civilians are with everyday things like interview rooms, holding cells, and evidence lockers.”

 The first meeting is also a good time to handle administrative tasks like class waivers, ID badges, etc.

-“We give students a glimpse into everything from road patrols to investigations, weapons and defensive tactics to crime scene management,” said Weems.
+“We give students a glimpse into everything from road patrols to investigations, weapons and defensive tactics to crime scene management,” Weems said.
 “We can’t go too deep on any one topic, but students leave with a solid introduction to police work.”

 “Recruit guest speakers who are engaged and enjoy interacting with civilians in a friendly, casual environment,” Lewis said.
 Keep in mind, some officers may be reluctant the first time around, but wind up loving it.